Sparse shepherding control of large-scale multi-agent systems via Reinforcement Learning: Introduction

 \section{Introduction}

 Complex multi-agent systems, ranging from biological swarms to robotic collectives, exhibit emergent behaviors arising from local interactions among individual agents \cite{dorigo2020reflections, dsouza2023controlling}.
-While traditional control strategies directly manipulate subsets of agents or their interaction networks \cite{dsouza2023controlling}, many real-world applications--such as search and rescue \cite{lien2009interactive}, crowd evacuation \cite{albi2013modeling}, and environmental management \cite{zahugi2013oil}--require \emph{indirect control}.
+While traditional control strategies directly manipulate subsets of agents or their interaction networks \cite{dsouza2023controlling}, many real-world applications, such as search and rescue \cite{lien2009interactive}, crowd evacuation \cite{albi2013modeling}, and environmental management \cite{zahugi2013oil}, require \emph{indirect control}.
 In this setting, a population of leaders is controlled to influence another population of targets through their interactions \cite{licitra2019single, bernardi2021macroscopic}.
 The \emph{shepherding control problem}, in which a group of herders drives a group of targets toward desired spatial configurations, exemplifies this form of indirect control.
-It has been extensively studied in small-scale systems through explicit modeling of individual agent dynamics using coupled ordinary or stochastic differential equations (ODEs/SDEs) \cite{long2020comprehensive, strombom2014solving, napolitano2025hierarchical}.
+It has been extensively studied in small-scale systems through explicit modeling of individual agent dynamics \cite{long2020comprehensive, strombom2014solving, napolitano2025hierarchical}.

-However, as the number of agents increases, such microscopic descriptions become intractable, motivating the use of continuum models that describe the evolution of population densities through suitable partial differential equations (PDEs) \cite{lama2025nonreciprocal, maffettone2025leaderfollower, albi2025micromacro}.
+As the number of agents increases, agent-level descriptions become intractable, motivating the use of continuum models that describe the evolution of population densities through suitable partial differential equations (PDEs) \cite{lama2025nonreciprocal, maffettone2025leaderfollower, albi2025micromacro}.
 A particularly relevant scenario is the \emph{sparse control} setting, where a small number of herders must steer a large population of targets.
 This naturally leads to hybrid, or \textit{micro–macro}, formulations that retain agent-based descriptions for the herders while modeling the target population at the macroscopic level \cite{albi2013modeling}.